jinantonic/RW-Lab-2/problem-3/README.md

 </br></br>
 ![Sketch](/images/tb1.png)
-Entered my github username and returned this result and checked that it is displaying all of the descriped contents.
-I designed the able as it is described in the picture above.
+Entered my github username and this is the output.
+Checked that it is displaying all of the desired contents.
+I designed the table as it is described in the picture above, but I wasn't a huge fan of it.

 </br></br>
 ![Sketch](/images/tb2.png)
-Tried with another design to display the table, looks more organised.
+So I came up with another design to display the table, looks more organised.

 </br></br>
 ![Sketch](/images/tb3.png)